How to Sell an Amazon Business

 Unique to FBAs and 3rd party sellers, buyers, and investors within this industry pay extra attention to the company’s traffic, customer base, ranking, and rating on Amazon.
 Similar to financial metrics, it’s not enough to simply have a rating above 4 stars, the consistency and average trend of this rating matters to buyers, as it indicates the overall trend of demand and consumer opinion of the product.
 The product offerings ranking and traffic on Amazon as well as on Google play an important role in potential premiums paid for the company.
 Buyers will also assess the niche of the product category, including barriers to entry and the size and positioning of competitors.

-Although FBA businesses have lightweight, easy to manage business models, often multiples used to value these businesses face significant downward pressure due to the heavy reliance on Amazon.
+Although FBA businesses have lightweight, easy-to-manage business models, often multiples used to value these businesses face significant downward pressure due to the heavy reliance on Amazon.
 Furthermore, the risks associated with Amazon, its customers, its ratings, and changing regulations can further drive potential premiums down.
-Given the small amount of power 3rd Party sellers have on the site, it is advantageous to expand or diversify operations such that customers can buy and interact with the business on a variety of platforms, including a company run site.
+Given the small amount of power 3rd Party sellers have on the site, it is advantageous to expand or diversify operations such that customers can buy and interact with the business on a variety of platforms, including a company-run site.
 This would circumvent the heavy reliance and risk associated with only selling on Amazon, driving multiples to a more attractive level.
-Large changes to the operating model however cannot happen close to entering market, and will as a result have to be implemented several quarters beforehand to establish consistency and a history.
+Large changes to the operating model, however, cannot happen close to entering the market, and will as a result have to be implemented several quarters beforehand to establish consistency and history.

 Deal Structures for Amazon Retail and FBA Business Transactions